ThreatConnect-Inc/tcex/docs/src/building_apps_quickstart.rst

 This quick-start guide walks through the steps necessary to create and initialize a fully functioning App.
 Adding custom code or logic is not covered in this quick-start guide.

 ..
 Important:: This guide assumes that the workstation and ThreatConnect instance have the same version of Python installed.
-Writing Apps that support multiple versions of Python is supported but not covered in the quick-start guide.
+Writing Apps that supports multiple versions of Python is supported but not covered in the quick-start guide.

 Initializing an App
 -------------------